Tele2: Austria

 Tele2 operated in Austria from 1999 to 2007 and does not operate there now.
 The Tele2 operations started as an alternative fixed-line telephone operator.
 ADSL internet services were introduced in 2003.
 One Year later, Tele2 Austria bought UTA Telekom AG, a former competitor, and became the largest provider for alternative telecommunication service in Austria.
 In addition to fixed-line services, Tele2 Austria used their infrastructure for carrier services.

 In March 2008 Tele2 divested its Austrian MVNO operations to Telekom Austria, although retaining its fixed line and internet services until the latter two services were sold in 2017 (28.7.2017) to Hutchison Drei Austria, the third largest mobile operator in Austria.

 Croatia

 Tele2 operated in Croatia from 2005 to 2019 and does not operate there now.
 In Croatia, Tele2 operated a 3G network at 42.2 Mbit/s, same as competitors but at a much wider area, nearly every area covered in standard 3G has access to this 3.75G technology.
 It also operated a 4G network at up to 150 Mbit/s.
 As of October 2015, it has 885,542 customers.
 In 2015 revenue was 83.72 million euros.
 On 1 February 2016 Tele2 Croatia started its 4G LTE network.
 It covers every major city and its surroundings, as well as many rural areas.
 According to Tele2 Croatia, their 4G network covers 90% of Croatia's population, while their 3G network covers 99% of Croatia's population.

 In July 2019 it was sold for 220 million euros to United Group.
+On 3 November 2020, United Group changed the name to Telemach.